• Skip to primary navigation

 • Place the meat into a bowl, you can give it another whizz into the food processor for a double grinding but don’t worry if you don’t fancy doing this.
 There is another solution - extra mixing/kneading.

-• In a larger mug, I mix the beef stock with a beer so that be carbonate spices seasoning salt pepper and give it a good stir until the salt has dissolved entirely.
+• In a larger mug, I mix the beef stock with beer, soda bicarbonate, spices, salt pepper and give it a good stir until the salt has dissolved entirely.

 • Add this liquid mixture to the meat and mix really well until the mixture becomes almost a paste.
 And this is your double grinding technique